 A Day at the Blue Lagoon in Iceland

 Welcome to the Blue Lagoon ~ one of the the most popular tourist attractions in Iceland!
 In this post, we’re going behind-the-scenes, walking you through what it’s like to spend a day at the Blue Lagoon, the country’s most famous thermal waters.
-It’s an easy, 30-minute drive from Keflavik International Airport ~ so relaxing at the Lagoon is an ideal thing to do on your way into or out of the country.
+It’s an easy, 30-minute drive from Keflavik International Airport ~ so relaxing at the Lagoon is an ideal thing to do on your way in or out of the country.

 Map of Blue Lagoon